What are the responsibilities and job description for the Community Prevention Coordinator position at Wabanaki Public Health and Wellness?

 Skills and Qualifications Required:

-- Ability to create inclusive programming and the effective use trauma informed approaches.
+- Ability to create inclusive programming while effectively using trauma informed approaches

-- Candidate must be willing to travel with some overnights for trainings and events.
+- Candidate must be willing to travel for some overnight training and events

-- Must have a valid Maine Driver’s License, safe driving record and access to reliable transportation.
+- Must have a valid Maine Driver’s License, must be insurable on the organization’s auto insurance plan and have access to reliable transportation.

 Wabanaki Public Health & Wellness is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or status as a protected veteran.